 The organizational structure of this manuscript is as follows: In Sec. \ref{section2}, we introduce the non-Hermitian XY model and discuss the $\mathcal{PT}$ symmetry of the system.
 The ground-state phase diagram is studied in Sec. \ref{section3}.
-In Sec. \ref{section4}, the ground-state entanglement is discussed.
-Sec. \ref{section5} studies the thermal entanglement.
-We summarize our results in Sec. \ref{section6}.
+In Sec. \ref{section4} and \ref{sec50}, the ground-state entanglement is discussed.
+Sec. \ref{sec5} studies the thermal entanglement.
+The magnetization and thermal entanglement are investigated by mean-field approximation in Sec. \ref{sec6}.
+We summarize our results in Sec. \ref{sec7}.